dasidiuk/DedQuadratic/README.md

 ## Features

-- 🌈 Simple design
-- 🎮 Console interface
+- 🎮 Console UI
 - 🚀 Developed with the desire for efficiency
-- 🧩 Implements some useful libraries
+- 🧩 Implemented some useful libraries

 ## Installation